The Complete Beginner's Path

 Key techniques include: model distillation (train a small student from a large teacher), quantization (INT8 or even INT4 inference), pruning (remove unnecessary network connections), and hardware-aware architecture search (design networks specifically for the target chip).

 The deployment gap: SuperPoint runs at 70ms on a phone GPU.
-That's too slow for 30fps VIO.
+That's too slow for 30fps VIO (budget: 33ms total, of which features get maybe 10ms).
 But a distilled version can run at 8ms.
 The challenge is preserving accuracy while hitting the latency target.
 This is engineering, not research — and it's where most teams spend their time.

 Accuracy vs Latency Tradeoff